kemalsanli/ToDo/README.md

 # ToDo
-Basic "to do" app with VIPER pattern.
+Basic "to do" app with VIPER pattern and SQLITE.